-For a discussion of the related-party transactions, refer to the information provided under Note 8 to the audited Consolidated Financial Statements included elsewhere in this document.
+For a discussion of the related-party transactions, refer to the information provided under Note 6 to the audited financial statements included elsewhere in this document.

 Off-Balance Sheet Arrangements

 Our operating lease obligations, which primarily include office leases, are not reflected on our balance sheet.
 Refer to "-Contractual and Other Obligations" for further detail.
 We do not believe these arrangements are material to our current or future financial condition, results of operations, liquidity, capital resources or capital expenditures.